SamWhited/typo/README.md

 The title text for the cover photo.
 No title attribute generated if left nil.

+    page.cover_width: nil

+The width in pixels (don't specify the units) of the cover image displayed above the post.
+This overrides `site.cover_width` if present.

     page.excerpt: nil

 Overrides the post excerpt that will be shown on the index page.
 If this is not